soto-project/soto/documentation/client-and-services.md

 ### HTTP client provider

 The `HTTPClientProvider` defines where you get your HTTP client from.
 Either you supply `.createNew` which indicates the `AWSClient` should create its own HTTP client.
 In which case it will create an instance of `HTTPClient` from the swift server project [`AsyncHTTPClient`](https://github.com/swift-server/async-http.client).
-Or you can supply your own HTTP client with `.shared` as long as it conforms to the protocol `AWSHTTPClient`.
+Or you can supply your own HTTP client with `.shared(AWSHTTPClient)` as long as it conforms to the protocol `AWSHTTPClient`. `AsyncHTTPClient.HTTPClient` already conforms to this protocol.

 Reasons you might want to provide your own client include
 - You have one HTTP client you want to use across all your systems.
 - You want to provide a client that is using a global `EventLoopGroup`.
 - You want to change the configuration for the HTTP client used, perhaps you are running behind a proxy or want to enable decompression.
-- You want to provide your own custom built HTTP client.
+- You want to provide your own custom HTTP client.

 ### Logger